×

 Private

-• Within the derived class
+• Within the same class (i.e., by member functions and friends)

 Public Access Specifier